 The Caribbean island of Puerto Rico has been a much-loved holiday destination for years, and it’s easy to see why.
-With miles and miles of pristine beaches, crystal-clear turquoise waters, and an abundance of wildlife, it’s hard not to fall in love with the place.
+With miles and miles of pristine beaches, crystal-clear turquoise waters, beautiful waterfalls, and an abundance of wildlife, it’s hard not to fall in love with the place.

 But Puerto Rico isn’t just a holiday destination, and many people are deciding to pack up their bags and move there permanently.
 Especially given the low cost of living.

 Some are driven by the prospect of bustling cities (like San Juan), thriving nightlife, job opportunities, and of course, some persuasive tax incentives.